vbianchi/Mentori/README.md

 ## Features

 * **Task Management:** Create, select, delete, and rename tasks.
 Each task maintains its own context and workspace.
 * **Chat Interface:** Interact with the AI agent via a familiar chat window.
 Supports input history (Up/Down arrows).
 Basic Markdown rendering (newlines, bold, italics, code blocks, links).
+A "Thinking..." status line appears while the agent processes requests.
 * **LLM Selection:** Choose the specific language model (Gemini or Ollama models configured in `.env`) to use for the current session directly from the chat header.
+The UI syncs with the backend's actual default LLM on new connections.
 * **Agent Workspace (Monitor):** View the agent's internal steps, tool usage, and outputs in a structured, styled log panel.
 * **Monitor Status Indicator:** A visual indicator (dot + text) in the monitor header shows the agent's current state (e.g., Idle, Running, Error, Disconnected).
 * **Agent Cancellation (STOP Button):** A STOP button appears in the monitor header while the agent is running.
-Clicking it sends a cancellation request to the backend. **Note:** This attempts to interrupt the agent *between* major steps (e.g., before the next tool use or LLM call) rather than immediately halting a long-running step, and may not always succeed if the agent is blocked internally.
+Clicking it sends a cancellation request to the backend.
 * **File Upload:** An "Upload File(s)" button in the task panel allows users to upload files directly into the currently selected task's workspace.
 The artifact viewer updates automatically after a successful upload.
 * **Artifact Viewer:** Displays generated `.png` images and previews common text files (`.txt`, `.py`, `.csv`, etc.) in a dedicated area below the monitor logs, with navigation for multiple artifacts.
 The filename is displayed above the content, and the navigation buttons remain fixed at the bottom.
+* **LLM Token Tracking:** Displays token usage (input, output, total) for the last LLM call and a running total for the current task in the left panel.
 * **Tool Integration:** Includes tools for:
     * Web Search (`duckduckgo_search`)
     * Web Page Reading (`web_page_reader`)